phipsgabler/probability-ir/README.md

 I think this is feasible also from the end-user perspective, because there is a difference between AD and PPL-DSLs: you can't expect every writer of a mathematical function to anticipate it being used in AD code by marking it as `@differentiable` or whatever.
 But you _can_ expect that from the writer of a probabilistic model, because non-standard evaluation in some form is inherently part of the whole probabilistic programming approach.

-## Summary of other Julia PPL approaches
+### Summary of existing Julia PPL approaches

 - Turing/DynamicPPL: a model is a function that, applied to arguments, produces an object containing a closure, the "model function".
 This closure contains code very similar to the original model code, with the tildes replaced by "tilde functions" that get some metadata (the lhs and rhs of the expression, for example), and chain through the `VarInfo` object.
 The closure can then be run with a sampler in different "contexts", which determine how the tilde functions work: to run the model as a generative function, sampling from the prior, evalating the log-joint, or more exotic things necessary for VI etc.
 - Gen: what a "model" is is left open in principle, and only defined by the "generated function interface" of eight (?) methods `generate`, `update`, etc.  These allow interaction between submodels: a sampling algorithm can use the interface on any model, and gets back only concrete values or traces, which are in turn also only defined by an abstract interface (so different models might have different optimized versions of traces).
 But there are also two built-in "modelling languages", the dynamic one and the static one.
 In the dynamic language, a model is a function that just runs the model code as written, logging the traced variables on a tree-dictionary like structure.
 The static language is a rather restricted DSL based on normal Julia code, and stored internally as a graph, allowing more efficient (re)evaluation, since the key space of the trace is known in advance.
 - Omega: The idea is, IIUC, modelled on the mathematical definition of random variables and probability spaces.
 RVs can be created from a common source of randomness, a kind of underlying extensible probability space.
 The association between RVs and the underlying events is remembered to model independence structures.
 Then, the RVs can be combined in pretty much arbitratry ways.
 The interface is a bit more general than in sampling-based languages like Gen and Turing, since one of the goals is to support arbitrary constraints.
 Additionally, interventions and other functions for causal inference are supported.
 - ForneyLab: less a PPL with an interface for modelling -- more like an implementation of factor graphs with a higher-level interface for constructing them.
 Key point is the automatic derivation of message passing based inference algorithms from the graphs.
 - Soss: a PPL with general model syntax.
 Execution is based on complete symbolic analysis of the model, and producing generated functions.
+The internal representation consists of a list of assignments and sampling statments, similar to what the probabilistic IR would contain.
+Insofar, this is probably closest to the syntactic perspecive on model programs that I'm after.
-- Stheno: a combiator interface for  Gaussian Processes, supporting a very general model syntax and complex queries.
+- Stheno: a combiator interface and DSL for inference with Gaussian Processes, supporting a very general model syntax and complex queries.
 - Jaynes: An interface to Gen, based on IR analysis: instead of using one of the Gen modelling languages, a regular function with overloaded `rand` methods can be used.
 This function is evaluated through IRTools dynamos that produce efficient implementations of the GFI methods.
 - Poirot: Another IR-based model specification language that works with normal functions and IR transformations, but in a style similar to Church (explicit `observe` calls etc.).
 Puerly experimental for now.

 Of these, Gen seems like the best candidate for an abstraction of a "model evaluation interface" for sampling-based approaches.
 Omega, Soss, and ForneyLab could make good general evaluators for abstracted models in the IR as well, and Stheno for the fragment of models describing Gaussian Processes (and we could imagine something similar for nonparametric models).
 The approaches of Jaynes and Poirot could make a good start for the "front end" -- the way by which a user/modeller writes their model down, and through which it is turned into the intermediate representation.
 Jaynes especially also has begun the next step: the transformation from the abstract model to generated evaluation code.

-# "Single static sampling form"
+## "Single static sampling form"

-As far as I see it, the lowest common denominator (or is it least upper bound?) of all PPL modelling parts consists of
+As far as I see it, the lowest common denominator (or is it least upper bound?) of all the PPL modelling approaches consists of

 1. General Julia code: this can most conveniently be represented like normal Julia IR with SSA statements, branches, and blocks
 2. "Sampling statements": tildes, or assumptions/observations in Turing parlance, which relate names or values to distributions in an immutable way